-Scripps has had eight presidents since its founding, from Ernest J. Jaqua, its first, to Lori Bettison-Varga, its current.
+Scripps has had eight presidents since its founding.
 Learn more about the legacy of Scripps leadership here.

 Lori Bettison-Varga became Scripps College’s eighth president in July 2009.
 She is recognized as an advocate for undergraduate research and a proponent of the liberal arts.